 Students must possess motor and sensory capacity to perform activities necessary for the completion of the foundational science curriculum, as well as for the provision of routine and emergent patient care.
 Such actions require coordination of gross and fine movements, equilibrium, strength and endurance, and functional use of the senses.
 Students may be called upon to perform such actions rapidly and under challenging circumstances.

 Students must be able to measure, calculate, reason, analyze, and synthesize.
 It is also essential that student have the ability to absorb and process new information from patients, peers, teachers, supervisors, and from scientific literature, in the support of critical thinking, clinical reasoning, and problem solving.

 Behavioral and Social Attributes

-Candidates and students must possess the ability to use their intellectual capacity, exercise good judgment, and promptly complete all responsibilities attendant to the diagnosis and care of patients under potentially stressful circumstances.
-They must also be able to develop empathic, sensitive, and effective relationships with patients.
-They must be able to adapt to changing environments and learn in the face of uncertainties inherent in the practice of medicine.
-Compassion, integrity, ethical standards, concern for others, interpersonal skills, interest, and motivation are all personal qualities that will be assessed during the admission and educational process.
+Students must have the capacity to develop empathic, respectful, and effective relationships.
+They must be able to use their intellectual capacity, to exercise sound judgment, and to complete all academic and clinical responsibilities in a timely and professional manner, even under stressful circumstances.
+They must be able to adapt to changing environments and to learn in the face of the uncertainties inherent in the practice of medicine.
+Compassion, integrity, high ethical standards, cultural sensitivity, as well as strong interpersonal skills and motivation are vital to the successful completion of the M.D. program.